College Football Odds At NJ Sportsbooks

 The minimum bet is $2.

-The William Hill Sports Book at Tropicana opened its temp space on Oct.
+The Caesars Sportsbook at Tropicana (formerly William Hill) opened its temp space on Oct.
 25, 2018.
 The permanent book features eight betting windows, four betting kiosks, and bar and lounge-style seating for 180.

 The minimum bet is $2.